bijitbiswas/AutomationProject-Appium-TestNG/README.md

 4. (Optional) Place additional app binaries under `apps/` and reference them in the capability JSON.
 5. If you plan to upload media to LambdaTest or BrowserStack during tests, populate the `filePaths` array in your test class (extends `BaseTest`) with the files you want to send.

+---

 ## Writing Your First Test

-### 1. Create a Page class
+### Step 1: Create a Page Class

-Add a class under `src/test/java/mobileAutomation/pages/` that extends `BasePage`.
+Create a page class extending `BasePage`.
 Declare your locators with dual `@AndroidFindBy` / `@iOSXCUITFindBy` annotations and expose business-level methods.
 Pass the `ContextManager` received from the test class to the `super` constructor.

 ```java
 package mobileAutomation.pages;